 Security is always our number one concern when assessing password managers, and with good reason: the whole point of these tools is to provide a safe space to store and share passwords, instead of using emails, text files, or hard copies.
 In a world where passwords are much easier to crack than many users think, it pays to take a second look at security.

 Those mechanisms are relatively secure, and as far as browser-based password managers go, it’s hard to beat them.
-However, Passbolt does suffer from some potential vulnerabilities.
-Accounts have master passwords which need to be guarded, and lists of users or comments aren’t encrypted.

 How to use the Passbolt password manager